vegaprotocol/specs/protocol/0056-REWA-rewards_overview.md

 - Each team’s reward metric should be the average metric of the top `n_top_performers` % of team members, e.g. for a team of 100 parties with `n_top_performers=0.1`, the 10 members with the highest metric (<a name="0056-REWA-106" href="#0056-REWA-106">0056-REWA-106</a>).
 - If a team member has a non-zero reward metric, they should receive a share of the rewards proportional to their individual payout multipliers (<a name="0056-REWA-107" href="#0056-REWA-107">0056-REWA-107</a>).
 - If a team member has a zero reward metric, they should receive no share of the rewards allocated to the team (<a name="0056-REWA-108" href="#0056-REWA-108">0056-REWA-108</a>).

+#### vAMMs

+- If an AMM sub-key earns rewards which would be transferred to it's vesting account, these rewards are instead transferred to the parent key's vesting account with a `from_key` field specifying the sub-key (<a name="0056-REWA-111" href="#0056-REWA-111">0056-REWA-111</a>).
+- If an AMM sub-key earns rewards which would be transferred to it's locked account, these rewards are instead transferred to the parent key's locked account with a `from_key` field specifying the sub-key (<a name="0056-REWA-112" href="#0056-REWA-112">0056-REWA-112</a>).